bitnami/charts/bitnami/dremio/README.md

 Check the [upstream Dremio documentation](https://docs.dremio.com/current/get-started/cluster-deployments/customizing-configuration/dremio-conf/) for the list of allowed settings.

 As an alternative, it is possible to provide existing ConfigMaps and Secrets with the `dremio.conf` configuration.
-This is done using the `*.dremioConf.existingSecret` and `*.dremioConf.existingConfigmap` values.
+This is done using the `*.dremioConf.existingSecret` and `*.dremioConf.existingConfigmap` parameters.

 #### Customizing the core-site.xml file

-The `core-site.xml` file can be customized with the follownig value:
+The `core-site.xml` file can be customized with the follownig parameter:

 - `dremio.coreSite.appendConfiguration`: XML string that gets appended inside the `<configuration>` section of the core-site.xml file.